1 taken to hospital after pickup flips over median on Hwy. 174

 The driver was trapped inside the vehicle and firefighters used specialized tools to safely remove them.
 Another occupant was able to get out on their own, according to Ottawa Fire Services spokesperson Nick Defazio.

-Ottawa paramedics say one person has been transported to hospital.
-Their injuries are not said to be serious.
+Ottawa paramedics say one person was transported to hospital.
+There were no reports of serious injuries.

 Firefighters spread absorbent on the leaking fluids before clearing the scene.

-Ottawa police said in an update at around 2:45 p.m. that Highway 174 has reopened in both directions.
+Ottawa police said in an update at around 2:45 p.m. that Highway 174 had reopened in both directions.

 Ottawa Top Stories